ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 Make sure you are inspecting the correct packets in wireshark.
 And save your file as **hacker_data.pcap** for use in next task

-**Inspect the Internet Control Message Protocol packet's Data field (which should be 1458 bytes) to locate the sub-filed in which attached data is stored.**
+**Inspect the Internet Control Message Protocol packet's Data field (which should be 1458 bytes) to locate the sub-field in which attached data is stored.**

 ![image](https://github.com/ouspg/CloudAndNetworkSecurity/assets/113350302/d2910021-7adb-4468-9a6b-b6573436eb00)

-_Extra Information: _TCPdump is a command-line packet analyzer tool for monitoring and analyzing network traffic on a Unix or Linux system.
+[!Tip] Tcpdump is a command-line packet analyzer tool for monitoring and analyzing network traffic on a Unix or Linux system.
 It captures packets flowing through a network interface and allows users to inspect them in real-time or save them to a file for later analysis.
 To use TCPdump, you typically specify the network interface to listen on (e.g., eth0), optionally apply filters to capture specific types of traffic, and specify any desired options or output formats.
 For example, to capture all traffic on interface eth0 and display it on the terminal, you can use the command sudo tcpdump -i eth0.

 ---